walmartlabs/lacinia/docs/overview.rst

 This is a successful query, it returns a map with a ``:data`` key.
 A failed query would return a map with an ``:errors`` key.
-A query can even be partially succesful, returning as much data as it can, but also errors.
+A query can even be partially successful, returning as much data as it can, but also errors.

 Inside ``:data`` is a key corresponding to the query, ``:human``, whose value is the single matching human.
 Other queries might return a list of matches.